 These days I am in Utrecht, the Netherlands, enrolled as a Masters student at the University of the Arts (HKU).
 A collaboration of logistics malfunctions and too much perpetual motion has stymied my attention to this venue…however it is still where I think out loud from time to time, and conduct experiments.

-a ladder and moves the hands of the clock forward
+and moves the hands of the clock forward.

-where my coffee sits cooling by a sandwich half-eaten.
+at the table, my coffee cooling by a half-eaten sandwich.

-Is it an hour I have simply carried since received, last October?
+Have I simply carried this hour since October?